chaoss/wg-dei/.github/ISSUE_TEMPLATE/03_revising_metric.md

 ### Metrics details that require attention
 <!-- Using a list, explain specific parts of the metric that you recommend should be revised. -->

+- Item 1
+- Item 2
+- Item 3

 ### Checklist
 <!-- This checklist is used for revised metrics to ensure we follow CHAOSS quality standards and processes.
 Below checklist items don’t have to be completed all at once: create the metric release candidate issue first and then start working on the checklist. -->

 #### Process

-- [ ] Create the “revisiting metric” labeled issue in the authoring WG’s repo for comments during review period and paste this template in
+- [ ] Create the “revising metric” labeled issue in the authoring WG’s repo for comments during review period and paste this template in
 - [ ] Create pull request to edit metric to WG’s repo (after checking Content Quality and Technical Requirements below)
 - [ ] Add the metric edit to release notes issue in working group repo
 - [ ] Update the [Metrics Spreadsheet](https://docs.google.com/spreadsheets/d/1tAGzUiZ9jdORKCnoDQJkOU8tQsZDCZVjcWqXYOSAFmE/edit) to indicate that the metric is under review